 8.4.2.121a FILS Identity element

-The FILS identity element is used for conveying identity to use with the FILS authentication protocol (see 11.9a).
+The FILS identity element is used for conveying the identity to be used with the FILS authentication protocol (see 11.9a).
 The FILS identity element is included in Beacons and Probe responses by APs that support FILS authentication and is included in 802.11 authentication requests by STAs to initiate the FILS authentication protocol.
 The format of the FILS identity element is shown in Figure <ANA-2> FILS identity element.